davidfeng88/CollisionViz/README.md

 ## Future Directions
 ### Better layout
 Reorganize the "more setting" and "more map options" panels (and maybe use CSS grid) so that they stick right to the main part of the app.
+Implement dynamic map size so it is more friendly for smaller screens.

 ### Incorporate other tools
 * [MarkerClusterers](https://developers.google.com/maps/documentation/javascript/marker-clustering)
-*
-[Google Charts](https://developers.google.com/chart/) for data analysis (for example, compare time/location distributions of collisions between weekday vs. weekend, winter vs. summer, rainy vs. sunny, etc.)
+* [Google Charts](https://developers.google.com/chart/) for data analysis (for example, compare time/location distributions of collisions between weekday vs. weekend, winter vs. summer, rainy vs. sunny, etc.) [w3school tutorial](https://www.w3schools.com/howto/howto_google_charts.asp)